By Gary Zimmer and Leilani Zimmer Durand

 The book, The Biological Farmer, Second Edition, by Gary Zimmer with Leilani Zimmer Durand, is a practical, how-to guide on biological farming.
 In this greatly expanded, revised edition of a modern farming classic, Gary Zimmer draws on a lifetime of farming experience and adds in the latest science and experience on modern issues facing farmers including the impact of GMOs, herbicide-resistant weeds, and more.

 Gary Zimmer is president and co-founder of Midwestern BioAg, which preaches Better Farming Through Better Soil.
 Together with his son, Nicholas, and his daughter, Sadie, he runs the renowned Otter Creek Organic Farm, and he speaks frequently to audiences around the world.

-Gary will speak at the 2018 Eco-Ag Conference & Trade Show.
-View the complete agenda here.
+Gary has presented at many conferences for Acres U.S.A., and will speak at the 2019 Eco-Ag Conference & Trade Show.

 Leilani Zimmer Durand is an executive at Midwestern BioAg and leads the company’s education efforts.
 She focuses much of her work on helping conventional farmers make the shift to biological and/or organic farming.